willpatterson/HOPSTACK/README.rst

 .. _README.rst

-***************
+********
-LASubway README
+LASubway
-***************
+********

-LASubway (LAS) is a software pipeliner/workflow managment system that scales into a distributed job scheduling system.
-The LASubway project was started because there are no effective tools or methods used by scientists and journalists to document, write, and exectue computational analyses.
+LASubway (LAS) is a software pipeliner/workflow managment system that scales into a distributed cluster managament and job scheduling system.
+The LASubway project was initally started because there are no effective tools or methods used by scientists and journalists to document, write, and exectue computational analyses.
 This discontinuity makes computational research difficult to reproduce, often adding significant overhead to researchers workloads.
 LASubway aims to address these problems with a comprehensive set of tools to create, document, run and distriubte standarized software pipelines across UNIX-like computers and clusters.

 LASubway is named after Los Angeles' 1990's metro system for two resasons: